[Updated September 9, 2021]

 10. Yonah Mountain

-Situated between the charming towns of Cleveland and Helen, Yonah is widely regarded as one of the most beautiful North Georgia mountains for hiking.
+Hiking the Yonah Mountain trail, which is located between the charming towns of Cleveland and Helen, is widely regarded as one of the most beautiful treks in North Georgia.

 Its dazzling summit views are made all the more special when the colors of fall begin to emerge.